GlenHertz/ZFS-Linux/README.md

 Install /boot on an ext2 partition and / on an ext4 partition (where ZFS cache will eventually go).

 Then reboot, test install is OK.

+# Second boot

-While still running, lets add ZFS to the kernel.
+Now with a fully functioning Linux Mint 17 system, lets add ZFS to the kernel.
 Open a Terminal and then:

 ```
 sudo -i
 add-apt-repository --yes ppa:zfs-native/stable
 apt-get update  # some CD-ROM errors are OK
 apt-get install --yes build-essential
-hostid > /etc/hostid
+hostid > /etc/hostid # this may not work, you might have to edit the file with a text editor ???
 apt-get install spl-dkms zfs-dkms ubuntu-zfs mountall zfs-initramfs
 modprobe zfs
 dmesg | grep ZFS: